Registration

 First, I log in to my UM IT account (ENT).

-Then, I click on the corresponding icon.
+Next, I click on the corresponding icon.

 When I log in to the app, nothing happens.
 What should I do?

-I need to contact the Registrar’s Office.
+I need to contact the registration office.

 I registered online.
 How do I submit my supporting documents online?